Honorable Stephen J. Abbott

 In 2024 Judge McKay was inducted into the National Association of Workers’ Compensation Judiciary Hall of Fame.
 He also received the 2019 National Judge Comp Laude Award from WorkCompCentral.
 Judge McKay is a Fellow in the College of Workers’ Compensation Lawyers (CWCL).
 He is a Past-President of the Southern Association of Workers’ Compensation Administrators (SAWCA) and served as a Dean of the 2023, 2024 and 2025 Roger L. Williams National Regulators College.
 He served on the Board of Directors for the National Association of Workers’ Compensation Judiciary (NAWCJ).
 He served on the Board of Directors for the International Association of Industrial Accident Boards and Commissions (IAIABC) and serves on the Board of Advisors for the Workers’ Compensation Institute (WCI).

-Trailblazer & Regulators’ Roundtable
+Mount Up: Regulators’ Roundtable

-X. J. Ethan Moses, MD, MPH, FACOEM
+MD, MPH, FACOEM

 Medical Director, Colorado Division of Workers' Compensation | Chief Medical Officer, Peak Form Medical Center | Colorado School of Public Health Faculty | University of Colorado School of Medicine Faculty